Martinomagnifico/quarto-appearance/README.md

 ## Setup

 ### Styling
-Since version 1.1.2, the styling of Appearance is automatically inserted, either loaded through NPM or from the plugin folder.
+The styling of Appearance is automatically inserted, either loaded through NPM or from the plugin folder.
 Two files are inserted: The first one is Animate.css by Daniel Eden for the basic animations, we add it through a CDN.
 The second file adds to the first stylesheet to allow for a non-animated state.

-If you want to change the Appearance style, you can simply make your own style and use that stylesheet instead.
-Linking to your custom styles can be managed through the `csspath` option of Appearance.

 ### Markup